 So, below are 5 of the many ways we are taking charge of our children’s’ health.

 1. We will NOT take offense to what other people think.

 There are a lot of strong opinions out there, and many of them are thrust upon us on a daily basis.
 This was the very first thing we learned as new parents, and it started well before our first child was even born.

 Some people, for example, think we are “extreme” or really “dramatic” because we don’t stock our pantries with various types of sugar cereals, snack bars, soda, and other typical American-diet snack foods to feed our kids.

 Years ago, these types of criticisms would have bothered us.
 But we learned that type of attitude is exhausting.

 At the end of the day, it is Frank and I, and our children, that have to live with the decisions we make – no one else.
 And as a result, this makes everyone else’s opinion and/or inflammatory comments lose their power over us.

 Change will never happen without a backbone.

 Besides, if we raise our children based on what other people think… we will raise children that think it’s okay to live their lives based on what other people think.
 And that’s no way to live.
 Do you agree?

-2. We will not feed our children “Kids’ Food”.
+2. We will not bring “Kids’ Food” into our home.